vigetlabs/sprig/README.md

 application.
 The seed files will be placed in a folder in `db/seeds` named after the current `Rails.env`.

+If any of the models in your application are using STI, Sprig will create a single seed file named after the STI base model.
+STI sub-type records will all be written to that file.

 ### Additional Configuration

 Don't like the defaults when reaping Sprig records?
-You may specify the environment (`db/seeds` target folder) or classes you want seed files for.
+You may specify the environment (`db/seeds` target folder) or classes (`ActiveRecord::Base.subclasses`-only) you want seed files for.

 Example (rake task):
 ```